-This function measures the width of the Y expression curve by finding the N'th and N+1'th instances of the specified Level value.
-It then places cursors at the two data points, and returns the difference between the X expression values at these two points.
+This measures the width of the Y expression curve by finding the N'th and N+1'th instances of the specified Level value.
+It then places cursors at the two data points, and returns the difference of their X expression values.